 a.
 Each activity of the Federation shall constitute an association.
 Its membership is as defined in Rule 3.

 b.
 The Chairman, Secretary and other officials shall be elected at the annual First Meeting of each association.
 It is the responsibility of the Association Chairman to ensure the First Meeting is called.

 An agenda shall he prepared in accordance with Rule 15f.

 c.
-The General Secretary shall be empowered to call an Association First Meeting or Special Meeting:-
+The Primary Liaison Officer or Secondary Liaison Officer shall be empowered to call an Association First Meeting or Special Meeting:-

 e.
 Each association should report its activities, in writing, to the Management Committee.